Its another weekend of interpro rugby and we have Felipe Contepomi Audio Preview and team news for Leinster v Ulster.

 The match will be televised live on Premier Sports and eir Sport, with radio commentary on BBC Radio Ulster and RTE Radio.

-The post Manchester United facing an exodus of star players this summer appeared first on Ball 88 - Bong88 - Ibet888 - M88 - W88.
+The post Analysis: How could Crystal Palace forward Wilfried Zaha fit in at Arsenal? appeared first on Ball 88 - Bong88 - Ibet888 - M88 - W88.

 Leinster Rugby (caps in brackets):